LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/LightswitchService/StatusBulk.md

 ## Query Parameter

-`serviceId`: You can use the query multible times. e.g. 'Fortnite', etc.
+`serviceId`: You can use the query multiple times. e.g. 'Fortnite', etc.

 ---